Roasted Turkey

 Instructions

-- Brining: Remove the neck (and anything else) from the cavity of the turkey.
+- Brine the turkey by removing the neck (and anything else) from the cavity of the turkey.
 Dissolve the salt in 2 gallons of cold water in a large stockpot or clean bucket.
 Add the turkey and refrigerate or set it in a very cool spot (40 degrees or colder) for 4 hours.

-- Drying: Remove the turkey from the brine, rinse well under cool running water, and pat dry inside and out with paper towels.
+- Dry the turkey by removing it from the brine, rinsing it well under cool running water, and patting it dry inside and out with paper towels.
 Place the turkey on a rack set over a rimmed baking sheet.
-Place the turkey, uncovered, in the refrigerator and air-dry for at least 8 hours or overnight.
+Place the turkey, uncovered, in the refrigerator to air-dry for at least 8 hours or overnight.

-- Roasting: Adjust the oven rack to the lowest position and preheat the oven to 400 degrees.
+- To roast the turkey, adjust the oven rack to the lowest position and preheat the oven to 400 degrees.

-- Toss one-third of the onions, carrots, celery, garlic, thyme, and sage along with 1 tablespoon of butter into the turkey cavity then season the cavity with sea salt and freshly cracked pepper, to taste.
+- Prepare the turkey by tossing one-third of the onions, carrots, celery, garlic, thyme, and sage, along with 1 tablespoon of butter, into the turkey cavity, then season the cavity with sea salt and freshly cracked pepper to taste.
 Bring the turkey legs together and truss the bird.

 - Remove the pan from the oven, making sure to close the oven door, and place it on the counter.
-Baste the bird with the juices from the pan then carefully turn the turkey, leg/thigh-side up with a couple of wads of paper towels.
-Side Note: My turkey wanted to fall over so I balled up some tin foil to hold turkey up.
-I was worried that the tin foil would rip the turkey skin, so I placed a couple of the onion chunks in between the tin foil and the bird - it worked great!
+Baste the bird with the juices from the pan, then carefully turn the turkey, leg/thigh-side up with a couple of wads of paper towels.
+Side Note: My turkey wanted to fall over, so I balled up some foil to prop the turkey up.
+I was worried that the tin foil would rip the turkey skin, so I placed a couple of the onion chunks in between the foil and the bird - it worked great!

-- Baste the bird again then place it back into the oven for 15 minutes.
-If there isn't much liquid in the bottom of the pan, add another 1/2 cup of water.
+- Baste the bird again, then return it to the oven for 15 minutes.
+If there isn't much liquid in the bottom of the pan, add another ½ cup of water.

 - Remove the pan from the oven, making sure to close the oven door, and place it on the counter.
-Baste the bird with the juices from the pan then carefully turn the turkey so the OTHER leg/thigh-side is up with a couple of wads of paper towels you used before.
-Side Note: Use the balled-up tin foil and onions to hold up the bird again.
+Baste the bird with the juices from the pan, then carefully turn the turkey so the other leg/thigh-side is up with a couple of wads of paper towels you used before.
+Side Note: Use the balled-up foil and onions to hold up the bird again.

-- Baste the bird again then place it back into the oven for 15 minutes.
+- Baste the bird again, then return it to the oven for 15 minutes.

 - Remove the pan from the oven, making sure to close the oven door, and place it on the counter.
-Baste the bird with the juices from the pan then carefully turn the turkey so it's breast-side up with a couple of wads of paper towels you used before.
+Baste the bird with the juices from the pan, then carefully turn the turkey so it's breast-side up using a couple of wads of paper towels you used before.

-- Baste the bird really well then place it back into the oven to finish roasting, about 45 minutes or until the breast registers 165 with a meat thermometer and the thigh registers 170-175.
+- Baste the bird well, then return it to the oven to finish roasting for about 45 minutes or until the breast registers an internal temperature of 165 with a meat thermometer and the thigh registers 170-175.

-- Remove from the oven to a carving board and let the bird rest for at least 20 minutes before carving.
+- To serve, remove from the oven to a carving board and let it rest for at least 20 minutes before carving.
 Enjoy.

 Wow, that bird is a looker!
 It’s perfectly roasted and completely gorgeous.
 Love this post Pam!